|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 5. The volume of ice in the grounded interior reservoir of the West Antarctic Ice Sheet, if it all melted, would raise the average sea level by 5 to 6 m.

-7. The average sea level will continue rising until the excess atmospheric CO2 concentration decays, or until the average ocean temperature responds or until the ice caps melt.
-Once the ice cap shrinking process starts, even if the injection of fossil CO2 is stopped, the melting process will continue due to the excess atmospheric CO2 concentration exponential decay time constant To, which is about 41 years.
+7. The average sea level will continue rising until the excess atmospheric CO2 concentration decays, or until the ocean temperature responds or until the ice caps melt.
+Once the ice cap shrinking process starts, even if the source of fossil CO2 is cut off, the melting process will continue due to the excess atmospheric CO2 concentration exponential decay time constant To, which is about 36 years.

 8. When the above conditions are considered together with the ice core record of atmospheric CO2 concentration, it appears that an eventual rise in average sea level of at least: